Chemical Wedding – Image, matter and the (un)making of synthetic white

 PhD Goldsmiths, University of London, Department of Art

-This research project traces a white substance transversally (Guattari, 1989) across diverse realms such as extractivism, chemistry, alchemy, and image-making, drawing on the methods and conceptual possibilities that emerge from art making.
-It brings together surprising connections across phenomena ranging from Nicole Kidman’s and Angelina Jolie’s so-called “photo flashback” malfunctions and the figure of the Pierrot clown, to John Dee’s stolen black Aztec mirror, an open-pit mine in western Norway, a pigment factory divided into a white and a black wing, and the now-demolished proto-modernist site of London’s White City.
+The thesis makes unexpected connections across diverse phenomena, including Nicole Kidman’s and Angelina Jolie’s so-called ‘photo flashback’ malfunctions, the figure of the Pierrot clown, John Dee’s stolen black Aztec mirror, an open-pit mine in western Norway, a pigment factory divided into a white and a black wing, and the now-demolished proto-modernist site of London’s White City.